Papua New Guinea scrambles to vaccinate as polio returns | Malay Mail

 Still, healthcare workers are adamant that the benefits of vaccination programmes massively outweigh the risk of vaccine-derived polio.

-World Health Organization experts estimate well over 10 million cases of polio have been averted worldwide since widespread vaccination began two decades ago, a 99 percent reduction.
+World Health Organisation experts estimate well over 10 million cases of polio have been averted worldwide since widespread vaccination began two decades ago, a 99 per cent reduction.

 But even with modern treatment, an estimated one in 100 cases of polio results in irreversible paralysis.
 A fraction of those who are paralysed die.